Chapter 10 Testing

 out <<" population.Fmort[index_yf]: "<<population.Fmort[index_yf]<<"\n";

 Google Benchmark measures the real time and CPU time used for running the produced binary.
 We will continue using the dlognorm.hpp example.
-Create a benchmark file dlognorm_benchmark.cpp and put it in the tests/gtest subfolder:
+Create dlognorm_benchmark.cpp in tests/gtest with the following code to run the dlognorm function and use BENCHMARK to see how long it takes.

 #include "benchmark/benchmark.h"